jphmrst/PLC/src/plc/vfp/Relations.lagda.md

 ## Implicit arguments

-This is our first use of implicit arguments.
-In the definition of inequality, the two lines defining the constructors use `∀`, very similar to our use of `∀` in propositions such as:
+Note that we are using implicit arguments to the constructors for `_≤_`,

+    z≤n : ∀ {n : ℕ} → -- ...
+    s≤s : ∀ {m n : ℕ} → -- ...

+in contrast to the explicit arguments we used for theorems like `+-comm`,

     +-comm : ∀ (m n : ℕ) → m + n ≡ n + m

-However, here the declarations are surrounded by curly braces `{ }` rather than parentheses `( )`.
-This means that the arguments are _implicit_ and need not be written explicitly; instead, they are _inferred_ by Agda's typechecker.
-Thus, we write `+-comm m n` for the proof that `m + n ≡ n + m`, but `z≤n` for the proof that `zero ≤ n`, leaving `n` implicit.
+So we wrote `+-comm m n` for the proof that `m + n ≡ n + m`, but need to write only `z≤n` for the proof that `zero ≤ n`: we can leave `n` implicit.
 Similarly, if `m≤n` is evidence that `m ≤ n`, we write `s≤s m≤n` for evidence that `suc m ≤ suc n`, leaving both `m` and `n` implicit.

-If we wish, it is possible to provide implicit arguments explicitly by writing the arguments inside curly braces.
-For instance, here is the Agda proof that `2 ≤ 4` repeated, with the implicit arguments made
+As in our previous ses of implicit arguments, it is possible to provide implicit arguments explicitly by writing the arguments inside curly braces if we wish to do so.
+For instance, here again is an Agda proof that `2 ≤ 4`, with the implicit arguments made explicit:
-explicit:

 ```
 _ : 2 ≤ 4
 _ = s≤s {1} {3} (s≤s {0} {2} (z≤n {2}))